-Getting to Zanzibar on a budget
+How to get to Zanzibar on a budget?

 From there, the quickest and easiest way to get to and from Zanzibar is via a small plane.
 This costs $60-80 in advance, although it is possible, if you have time, to haggle a better deal at the airport – flexibility on dates and times is essential.

-Zanzibar airport is about a 30-minute drive from the capital, Stone Town.
+Zanzibar Airport is about a 30-minute drive from the capital, Stone Town.
 Catching a taxi is one option, costing $10-15 (depending on how good you are at haggling).
 This price will be reduced if you can pair up with other tourists.

-The cheapest option is to catch a local bus, called Dala-dala.
-They are very easy to use although expect cramped hot conditions.
-The dala-dala stop is just outside the airport – ask airport staff for directions (not the taxi drivers as they will tell you the buses aren’t running!).
+The cheapest option is to catch a local bus called Dala-dala.
+They are very easy to use, although expect cramped hot conditions.
+The dala-dala stop is just outside the airport – ask airport staff for directions (not the taxi drivers, as they will tell you the buses aren’t running!).

 A journey to Stone Town on a dala-dala costs 300TSH (roughly $0.15).
-The end stop is Darajani market, or they will drop you anywhere along the way as there are no set stops.
+The end stop is Darajani Market, or they will drop you anywhere along the way as there are no set stops.

 Getting comfortable using data-dala’s is inevitable for anyone visiting Zanzibar on a budget.
 They are a cheap and easy way to get around the island.
-From Stone Town, you can travel to the north beaches, Nungwi and Kendwa (which are beautiful and well worth a visit), in about 1.5 hours.
+From Stone Town, you can travel to the northern beaches, Nungwi and Kendwa (which are beautiful and well worth a visit), in about 1.5 hours.
 The cost is 2,000 TSH (roughly $1).
 This is the most expensive journey you will pay.

 To get to the east side of the island from Stone Town, the dala-dala costs 1,500TSH (roughly $0.75).
 All small journeys within Stone Town are 300TSH (roughly $0.15).

-The dala-dala’s are either minibuses or converted trucks (the backs are open and you sit all facing each other).
-Grab a window seat if you can, at the front, for the most comfortable journey.
+The dala-dala’s are either minibuses or converted trucks (the backs are open, and you sit all facing each other).
+Grab a window seat if you can at the front, for the most comfortable journey.

 Everything you will want to see in Stone Town is within walking distance.
 It is very easy to get lost in the narrow winding streets of the city, so get hold of a map or have Google Maps on your phone handy.

-Cheap accommodation in Stone Town
+Best affordable accommodation in Stone Town?

 To really experience Zanzibar, you need to spend some time in the capital, Stone Town, and then some time on the beach.
-You can see all the main sites of Stone Town in a day easily, although I would recommend adding a second day so that you can also visit Prison Island and Nakupenda sandbank as a combined half day trip and also a Spice Tour.
+You can see all the main sites of Stone Town in a day easily, although I would recommend adding a second day so that you can also visit Prison Island and Nakupenda sandbank as a combined half-day trip and also a Spice Tour.

 The Blue House costs roughly $18 per night for a 2 person double room.
-You will be living with a friendly local, right in the heart of the residential area of the town.
+You will be living with a friendly local right in the heart of the residential area of the town.

-Cheap accommodation in Zanzibar on the beach
+Zanzibar: Best Cheap accommodation on the beach?

-For the ‘beach’ side of my stay on Zanzibar, I choose to stay at Kaure Sands Beach Lodge, $50 per night for 2 sharing a double including breakfast (low season).
+For the ‘beachside of my stay on Zanzibar, I choose to stay at Kaure Sands Beach Lodge, $50 per night for 2 sharing a double, including breakfast (low season).

 This has to be one of the best beachside lodges for travellers visiting Zanzibar on a budget.
 The beach there is much less touristy, meaning you can relax without all the noise of sellers and bars playing music.
-It has a comfortable relaxing area and all the rooms are beachfront meaning you step straight out of your room onto the soft white sand.
+It has a comfortable, relaxing area and all the rooms are beachfront, meaning you step straight out of your room onto the soft white sand.

-Alternative beach accommodation
+Alternative budget beach accommodation..

-The north beaches, Nungwi and (especially) Kendwa are the most beautiful but also the most popular.
+The north beaches, Nungwi and (especially) Kendwa, are the most beautiful but also the most popular.
 There is lots of nightlife, bars and restaurants available.
-Things are therefore a bit pricier and the sellers and beach boys can get very annoying.
+Things are, therefore a bit pricier and the sellers and beach boys can get very annoying.
 I visited Kendwa beach as a day trip from Stone Town and was happy that I had decided not to stay here but on the quieter East side instead.

-If you want to be close to the nightlife and cocktails there are some cheap and comfortable options which include a splash of luxury including:
+If you want to be close to the nightlife and cocktails, there are some cheap and comfortable options which include a splash of luxury including: